techidaily/site-games-able/source/_posts/elevate-your-game-critique-skills-a-guide-to-steam-reviews.md

  That’s not all; there are some other things about Steam reviews you should know:

 * Popular reviews can earn you awards and high ratings.
-Getting awards gives you[Steam points](https://www.makeuseof.com/what-are-steam-points/) , which you can exchange for Steam items.
+Getting awards gives you [Steam points](https://www.makeuseof.com/what-are-steam-points/) , which you can exchange for Steam items.
 * Steam reviews have a character limit of 8,000 characters.
 That’s a generous number, but you can’t make an overly detailed analysis.
 * You can add GIFs and screenshots to your reviews.
-But you first must learn[how to capture and manage screenshots on Steam](https://www.makeuseof.com/how-to-capture-and-manage-steam-screenshots/) and then add them as a link.
+But you first must learn [how to capture and manage screenshots on Steam](https://www.makeuseof.com/how-to-capture-and-manage-steam-screenshots/) and then add them as a link.

 That's about all you need to know about leaving Steam reviews.